Council Tenants Open or Close

 Homelessness Strategy Open or Close

-If you wish to discuss the Joint Strategy please contact 01246 231111 or if you require housing advice please see our Housing Advice pages which will provide further information.
+If you wish to discuss the Joint Strategy please contact 01246 231111 and ask for the Housing Options Manager or if you require housing advice please see our Housing Advice pages which will provide further information.

 Housing and Economic Development Strategy Open or Close

 Housing and Economic Development Strategy 2015 - 2020

 The council has previously had separate strategies for Economic Development and Housing but has decided to deliver a joint Strategy in recognition of the council's key priority to deliver growth in the district as part of its recently launched Growth Strategy.